tesseract-ocr/tessdoc/APIExample.md

 The program must be linked to the tesseract-ocr and leptonica libraries.

 If you want to restrict recognition to a sub-rectangle of the image - call _SetRectangle(left, top, width, height)_ after SetImage.
-Each SetRectangle clears the recogntion results so multiple rectangles can be recognized with the same image.
+Each SetRectangle clears the recognition results so multiple rectangles can be recognized with the same image.
 E.g.
 ```c++
   api->SetRectangle(30, 86, 590, 100);
 ```